-Malware: Malware is software designed to disrupt or damage a computer or device, as well as provide unauthorized access to the hackers who deployed it.
-Malware is another prevalent threat in the healthcare industry; in fact, 78% of healthcare providers reported being targeted by malware, ransomware or both in the past 12 months.
+Malware: Malware is software designed to disrupt or damage a computer or device, and provide unauthorized access to the hackers who deployed it.
+Malware is another prevalent threat in the healthcare industry; in a survey conducted by HIMSS Analytics, 78% of healthcare providers reported being targeted by malware, ransomware or both in the past 12 months.

 Data breaches: Data breaches occur anytime sensitive information is released to an unauthorized individual.
 In the case of healthcare organizations, data breaches often capture patient records that are subject to HIPAA regulations for protected health information.

-- Cryptojacking: Cryptojacking is a new type of cybersecurity threat that leverages the processing power of a compromised device to mine cryptocurrency on behalf of the hacker.
+- Cryptojacking: Cryptojacking is a new type of cybersecurity threat that leverages the processing power of a compromised device to mine cryptocurrency on the hacker's behalf.
 Cryptojacking can negatively impact the functionality of a compromised device and reduce its overall lifetime.
 In a healthcare environment, where many medical devices are used for patient care, cryptojacking could put patient safety at risk.

-Defending against these threats and others requires a constantly evolving cybersecurity plan that includes visibility into all connected medical devices, proper network segmentation, and regular patches and updates to prevent vulnerabilities from being easily exploited.
+Defending against these threats and others requires a constantly evolving cybersecurity plan that includes visibility into all connected medical devices, proper network segmentation, and regular patches and updates to prevent exploitation of vulnerabilities.
 Otherwise, the consequences could be quite steep.

 Consequences of cyberattacks

-On average, cyberattacks against healthcare organizations cost $1.4 million in recovery alone, according to a report from Radware.
-Moreover, patient safety relies on the security of a hospital's network, making cybersecurity a larger consideration than just lost revenue and new expenses.
-Therefore, healthcare cybersecurity is especially critical.
+Cyberattacks can cost healthcare organizations more than $1 million in the recovery process, according to the IBM Security report.
+Moreover, patient safety relies on the security of a hospital's network, making cybersecurity a larger consideration than just lost revenue and new expenses for a medical practice.

-"The healthcare industry houses some of the most personal and sensitive data one can imagine," said Stephen Cox, chief security architect at SecureAuth.
+"The healthcare industry houses some of the most personal and sensitive data one can imagine," said Stephen Cox, former vice president and chief security architect of SecureAuth.
 "Having this data be stolen by attackers and leaked to the dark web can be an absolute catastrophe for phishing campaigns.
 Having a device taken offline due to an incident could delay a patient from receiving a vital treatment."

 Without a sufficient cybersecurity plan and the software to back it up, healthcare organizations risk potentially irreparable consequences, including the following:

-- Loss of patient data: In the healthcare industry, patient records are highly sensitive.
+Loss of patient data: Patients' health records are highly sensitive.
 When a hacker gains access to a healthcare provider's network, patient data is at risk.
 Loss of that data could have legal consequences, like penalties and lawsuits, and can result in the violation of patient privacy.

-- Damage to organizational reputation: Cyberattacks, especially those against large companies, tend to be high-profile affairs.
-When a healthcare organization suffers a cyberattack, the brand reputation is at risk.
-Patients everywhere will doubt whether their data is secure or their care is in good hands if the healthcare organization can't even protect its own network.
-Damage to brand reputation could have untold indirect costs for a long time.
+Damage to organizational reputation: Cyberattacks, especially those against large companies, tend to be high-profile affairs.
+When a healthcare organization suffers a cyberattack, its brand reputation is at risk.
+Patients everywhere will doubt whether their data is secure or their care is in good hands if a medical practice can't even protect its own network.
+Damage to your brand reputation could have untold indirect costs for a long time.

 Healthcare cybersecurity best practices for connected medical devices

 Despite the cybersecurity threats associated with connected medical devices, medical IoT is an essential part of modern healthcare.
-Deploying, monitoring and updating connected medical devices in accordance with a wider cybersecurity plan is key to ensuring you can reap the benefits of connected medical devices without opening yourself up to unnecessary risks.
+Deploying, monitoring, and updating your practice's connected medical devices in accordance with your wider cybersecurity plan is key to reap the benefits without opening up your practice to unnecessary risks.

 1. Identify and monitor all connected medical devices.

-Every single connected medical device should be monitored in real time, allowing security teams to constantly probe for vulnerabilities or anomalous behavior that could signal the device has been compromised.
+Every single connected medical device your practice uses should be monitored in real time, allowing your security team to constantly probe for vulnerabilities or anomalous behavior that could signal the device has been compromised.
 In an environment with hundreds or thousands of connected devices, employing some type of intelligent cybersecurity solution is the only way to effectively manage the network.